Rory Underwood: Recent career

 Underwood has worked as a management consultant.
 When leaving the RAF he planned on setting up a company called Teamwork with his friend John Peters.
 He planned on acquiring a Commercial Pilot Licence.

 Underwood set up UPH, a management and teamwork training company, with John Peters and Martyn Helliwell on 20 May 1999.
 Two years later, he appeared on Lily Savage's Blankety Blank.

 Like John Peters, Underwood is also a motivational speaker.
 He held a role as a non-executive director on the board of Leicester Tigers F.C, but left this role in November 2020.
 His new company is called Wingman Ltd.

 International tries

 Personal life

 Underwood's wife was an air traffic controller in the RAF.
 He has two daughters.
 He has two younger brothers, Gary and Tony, and also has a sister, Wendy.
 His brother Tony Underwood became a commercial pilot after retiring and also played rugby for England and has two daughters.

-Underwood's long-lasting relationship with the RAF was put under strain when his wife was unfairly dismissed from the RAF for being pregnant, for which she received £13,000 in a compensation claim in 1995.
+Underwood's long-lasting relationship with the RAF was put under strain when his wife was unfairly dismissed from the RAF for being pregnant, for which she received an undisclosed sum after settling out of court in 1995.

 Underwood lives in a small village near Grantham in Lincolnshire, having lived in the area for many years whilst at Cranwell.
 He has often been invited to be a local dignitary, or to play for local charity sports matches.
 He is President of the Grantham National Malaya and Borneo Veterans Association.